cball/cball.me/source/content/lets-level-up.md

 - If your a developer interested in making the jump to consulting, I'll explain how to get there, and how to know you're ready.
 - I'll explain pros and cons of subcontractors, and how they helped me grow my business.
-- I'll explain quick tips to help you raise your rates and pitch ideas.
+- I'll explain tips to help you raise your rates and pitch ideas.

 #### How I can help you: better your life
 I'm no life coach, but I want to share some things that have helped me live a happier life.
 The first step (learned by me the hard way of course)? **Don't work too much!**